Moving excise products

 Duty suspension (Non-EU)

-There are customs obligations for excise products that you import, export or transit involving a non-EU Member State (Third Country).
+There are customs obligations for excisable products that you import, export or transit involving a non-EU Member State (third country).
 Further information is available at Customs traders and agents.

 Next: Paying excise duties